jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 with nothing to show for it?

 Right *now*,
-given the overwhelming amount to be known, how can we do the most in the shortest time?
+given the overwhelming amount there is to learn, how can we make the most progress in the shortest time?
-What’s the minimum we need to learn, and what's the fastest way to learn it?
+What’s the minimum we need to learn, and the fastest way to learn it?

 Obviously the answer depends,
 in part,